-CRP will be awarding a total of six scholarships for college students majoring in biology, environmental studies or environmental education: Hadrienne Mensonsa Memorial Scholarship and Loretta's Carettas Scholarship (3) and CRP Diversity-in-STEM Scholarship (2).
+CRP will be awarding a total of six scholarships for college students majoring in biology, environmental studies or environmental education: Hadrienne Mendonsa Memorial Scholarship and Loretta's Carettas Scholarship (3) and CRP Diversity-in-STEM Scholarship (2).

 Scholarships cover the Participation fee for one week of volunteering on CRP.
 These opportunities allow students to work with and learn from CRP Biologists and experience field biology firsthand.